denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

 action.
 We are a community.
 And I think we want more or less the same thing: to reach an audience, to find and share information, and to remain a vital intellectual force.
 The real battle for the hearts and minds of an informed public lies elsewhere.
-Much larger forces of capital and centralization threaten the very existence of a public commons.
+Massive forces of capital and centralization threaten the very existence of a public commons.
 To survive, we need to nurture a conversation across institutional boundaries.

     By my calculations, Library Genesis, one of the most influential free online book libraries sustains itself on a budget of several thousand dollars